wevm/wagmi/docs/react/guides/migrate-from-v1-to-v2.md

 # Migrate from v1 to v2

 Wagmi v2 redesigns the core APIs to mesh better with [Viem](https://viem.sh) and [TanStack Query](https://tanstack.com/query/v5/docs/react).
-Wagmi v2 is a lighter wrapper around these libraries that also manages multichain clients and account connections.
+Wagmi v2 is a light wrapper around these libraries, sprinkling in multichain clients and account management.
 As such, there are some [breaking changes](#breaking-changes) and [deprecations](#deprecations) to be aware of.

 To get started, install the latest version of Wagmi and it's required peer dependencies.